will51mps0n/TSP/README.txt

-We've included the test from the project specification, spec-test.txt, along without output for all three modes.
+Ive included many tests, along without output for all three modes.

 There are several other input files: sample-ab.txt, sample-c.txt, sample-d.txt, sample-e.txt, and sample-f.txt.